Interview with Kosuke Sugimoto, who placed 4th overall in the Mogul World Cup: "Trying something new in Beijing"

 That's right.
 It depends on the snow, whether it's slush, icy ice, a little snow on top of the moguls, packed snow, etc. The slope also plays a role, of course.
 You really have to try riding for a season

 Actually, I was trying out some new skis this season.
-They're a harder type than the standard model I have now.
-I had them tailored so that the flex and torsion from tip to tail were 10% stiffer.
+They're a harder type than the standard model I currently have.
+I had them custom-made with 10% more flex and torsion from tip to tail.

-They arrived during an overseas training camp before the Olympics, and I tried them out on flat ground to get a feel for them and then on moguls.
-I tested them thinking that if I didn't feel good after the first two runs, I'd stop using them, but I just couldn't get my skiing to match the skis at all...
-There wasn't much time until the Olympics, so I didn't use them.
-But thinking about it now, I wonder if I could have ridden them a little longer.
+They arrived during my overseas training camp before the Olympics, and I tried them out on flat ground to get a feel for them, and then on moguls.
+I tested them with the intention of stopping if I didn't like them after the first couple of runs, but I just couldn't get my skiing style to match the skis at all...
+I didn't have much time before the Olympics, so I didn't use them.
+But now that I think about it, I wonder if I could have gotten used to them if I had kept riding them a bit longer.

 -Do you already have an image of being able to raise the level of your skiing by mastering the slightly stiffer skis?

 Yes, I think it will improve.
-Until now, when I went straight onto a sharp moguls, my skis would bend more than I expected.
-If the skis were stiffer, I think the bending would be reduced, which would lead to more forward propulsion.
-This would increase my downhill speed and make it easier to make straight, powerful turns.
-However
+Up until now, when I skied straight down sharp bumps, it flexed more than I expected.
+If the skis become stiffer than they are now, the flex will be reduced, which should lead to more forward propulsion.
+This should increase my skiing speed and make it easier to make straight, powerful turns.
+However , if the skis are made stiffer overall, they won't flex as much and will be more prone

 --It's a little early to say, but I'm looking forward to seeing your performance next season.
 This season has been fulfilling, but what are your goals for next season and beyond?